-The recent work of Wu and Xia (2016) and Wu and Zhang (2017) is also closely related to our paper.
+The recent works of Wu and Xia (2016) and Wu and Zhang (2017) are also closely related to our paper.
 Thus, Wu and Xia (2016) propose a shadow rate indicator as a measure of the monetary policy stance that also applies to binding ZLB periods.
-They embed their shadow rate in an identified FAVAR model similar to that in Bernanke et al. (2005), and find that (exogenous) changes in the shadow rate have an impact on the economy during the ZLB period similar to the Federal Funds rate in the pre-ZLB period.
-A counterfactual simulation, in which the shadow rate is prevented from becoming negative, points to large real effects of having a persistently negative shadow rate during the ZLB period, which they attribute to the adoption of unconventional monetary policies.
-Wu and Zhang (2017) study a New Keynesian model where aggregate demand is a function of a shadow rate which is not subject to a ZLB constraint and which is determined according to a conventional Taylor-type rule.
-The equilibrium dynamics are thus equivalent to those of the standard New Keynesian model without a ZLB constraint.
-Wu and Zhang discuss alternative channels through which the central bank can lower the shadow rate below zero, including purchases of assets by the central bank (combined with a preferred habitat-like assumption), direct lending to firms and/or changes in tax rates on interest income.
-They conclude that a binding ZLB constraint on the policy rate does not have to alter the responses of aggregate variables to supply and demand shocks relative to periods with a non-binding ZLB, as long as the central bank manages to adjust the shadow rate suitably.
+They embed their shadow rate in an identified factor-augmented vector autoregressive model similar to that in Bernanke, Boivin, and Eliasz (2005) and find that (exogenous) changes in the shadow rate have an effect on the economy during the ZLB period similar to the federal funds rate in the pre-ZLB period.
+A counterfactual simulation, in which the shadow rate is prevented from becoming negative, points to large real effects of having a persistently negative shadow rate during the ZLB period, which they attribute to the adoption of UMPs.
+Wu and Zhang (2017) study a NK model where aggregate demand is a function of a shadow rate that is not subject to a ZLB constraint and that is determined according to a conventional Taylor-type rule.
+The equilibrium dynamics are thus equivalent to those of the standard NK model without a ZLB constraint.
+Wu and Zhang discuss alternative channels through which the central bank can lower the shadow rate below zero, including purchases of assets by the central bank (combined with a preferred habitat-like assumption), direct lending to firms, and/or changes in tax rates on interest income.
+They conclude that a binding ZLB constraint on the policy rate does not have to alter the responses of aggregate variables to supply and demand shocks relative to periods with a nonbinding ZLB, as long as the central bank manages to adjust the shadow rate suitably.

-Christiano et al. (2015) estimate and analyze a DSGE model that incorporates a truncated shadow rule similar to the one considered below.
+Christiano, Eichenbaum, and Trabandt (2015) estimate and analyze a dynamic stochastic general equilibrium (DSGE) model that incorporates a truncated shadow rule similar to the one considered later.
 They use the estimated model to interpret the Great Recession.
-They attribute the bulk of the fall in output to a drop in TFP and a rise in the cost of working capital, with counterfactual simulations without a ZLB constraint suggesting that the latter played a small role in accounting for the drop in output.
-That finding contrasts with Gust et al. (2017) who carry out a similar counterfactual experiment and find that a 30 percent of the output contraction observed during the Great Recession can be attributed to the constraint imposed by the ZLB on the ability of monetary policy to stabilize the economy, with that constraint playing an even larger role in accounting for the slow recovery.
+They attribute the bulk of the fall in output to a drop in total factor productivity and a rise in the cost of working capital, with counterfactual simulations without a ZLB constraint suggesting that the latter played a small role in accounting for the drop in output.
+That finding contrasts with Gust et al. (2017), who carry out a similar counterfactual experiment and find that 30% of the output contraction observed during the Great Recession can be attributed to the constraint imposed by the ZLB on the ability of monetary policy to stabilize the economy, with that constraint playing an even larger role in accounting for the slow recovery.
 Those estimates are, however, subject to large uncertainty.
-A similar finding obtains in Del Negro et al. (2017), whose counterfactual simulations of a DSGE model with financial frictions suggest that the ZLB constraint can explain about one-half of the 6 percent decline in output that would have been observed in the absence of unconventional interventions.
+A similar finding was obtained in Del Negro et al. (2017), whose counterfactual simulations of a DSGE model with financial frictions suggest that the ZLB constraint can explain about onehalf of the 6% decline in output that would have been observed in the absence of unconventional interventions.

-Our findings above point to the benefits of adopting a shadow rule with sufficient inertia, which we interpret as a shortcut for UMPs.
-A number of papers have also uncovered a similar result using alternative models and assumptions, including Reifschneider and Roberts (2006), Kiley and Roberts (2017), and Bernanke et al. (2019).
+Our findings point to the benefits of adopting a shadow rule with sufficient inertia, which we interpret as a shortcut for UMPs.
+A number of papers have also uncovered a similar result using alternative models and assumptions, including Reifschneider and Roberts (2006), Kiley and Roberts (2017), and Bernanke, Kiley, and Roberts (2019).